 Darwinism up to date, in simple language, with complete proof.
-Illustrated, cloth, 5oc.
+Illustrated, cloth, 50c.

 Savage Survivals, a new illustrated work by J. Howard Moore, author of "The Law of Biogenesis." \$1.00.
 (Continued from page 3)

-and savagery toward a greater selfconsciousness and vaster creative pos-
+and savagery toward a greater selfconsciousness and vaster creative possibilities.

-Forel's "The Sexual Ouestion" is a far more elementary work on only one phase of Jung's study.
-But it is so direct and comprehensive a treat-ment of that phase that it should be ment of that phase that it should be read by everyone.
+Forel's "The Sexual Question" is a far more elementary work on only one phase of Jung's study.
+But it is so direct and comprehensive a treatment of that phase that it should be read by everyone.
 For a scholarly consideration of so puzzling a subject, the book, with the exception of one chapter, is amazingly free of technicalities; it is actually a primer of sex.
-And the portion of the book concerning sex in its relation to society is something as because with ciety is something no honest radical should miss.
+And the portion of the book concerning sex in its relation to society is something no honest radical should miss.